thomasmauerer/hassio-addons/samba-backup/DOCS.md

 ### Option: `target_dir`

 The target directory on the Samba share in which the backups will be stored.
-If not specified the backups will be stored in the root directory.
+The directory must be a folder *inside* your share.
+Leave this option empty if you do not use sub folders and instead want the backups to be stored in the root directory.

 **Note**: _The directory must exist and write permissions must be granted._